GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 ---
-title: "Compat2021 Holiday Update: presents for developers before the end of the year"
+title: "Compat 2021 Holiday Update: presents for developers before the end of the year"
 subhead:
     "End of the year update on Compat2021 —an effort to eliminate browser compatibility problems in five key focus areas: CSS Flexbox, CSS Grid, position: sticky, aspect-ratio, and CSS transforms."
 authors: